nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-07-animate-text.md

 * Create a world animator prototyped object that is responsible for the animation cycle and using the world object
 	* Add the following methods
 		* start() - Will start the animation
+	* Use window.setInterval() for the turn and animation process
 * Create a world view prototyped object that is render the html and state of the world
 	* Add the following methods
 		* initialize(worldString) - Will prepare any html